gem/oq-engine/docs/effective-realizations.rst

 Reduction of the logic tree when sampling is enabled
 ----------------------------------------------------

-Consider a very common use case where one has a simple source model but a very large GMPE logic tree (we have real life examples with more than 400,000 branches).
-In such situation one would like to sample the branches of the GMPE logic tree.
-The complications is that currently the GMPE logic tree and the source model logic tree are coupled and the only way to sample the GMPE logic is to sample the source model logic tree.
-For each branch of the source model logic tree a single branch of the GMPE logic tree is chosen randomly, by taking into account the weights in the GMPE logic tree file.
+There are real life examples of very complex logic trees, even with more more than 400,000 branches.
+In such situation it is impossible to perform a full computation.
+However, the engine allows to sample the branches of the complete logic tree.
+More precisely, for each branch sampled from the source model logic tree a branch of the GMPE logic tree is chosen randomly, by taking into account the weights in the GMPE logic tree file.

 Suppose for instance that we set

   `number_of_logic_tree_samples = 4000`

 to sample 4,000 branches instead of 400,000.
-The expectation is that the computation will be 100 times faster, however this is not necessarily the case.
-There are two very different situations:

-1. if we are performing an event based calculation then each sample of the source model will produce different ruptures even if there is only one source model repeated 4,000 times, because of the inherent stochasticity of the process;
+The expectation is that the computation will be 100 times faster.
+This is the case for the classical calculator.
+However for the event based calculator things are trickier: each sample of the source model must produce different ruptures, even if there is only one source model repeated 4,000 times, because of the inherent stochasticity of the process.
+Therefore the time spent in generating the needed amount of ruptures may make the calculator slower than using full enumeration: remember than when using full enumeration the ruptures of a given source model are generated exactly once, since each path is taken exactly once.

-2. if we are performing a classical (or disaggregation) calculation identical samples will produce identical ruptures.
+Just to give some numbers, suppose you are interested in a site specific event based calculation with a single source model and a GMPE logic tree with 1280 paths; suppose the time spent to generate the ruptures is 1000 seconds and the time spent to generate the ground motion fields is 1 second per realization.
+The total time spent with full enumeration is 1000 + 1280 = 2280 seconds.
+Now, suppose you want to use sampling, and suppose you set `number_of_logic_tree_paths=100`;
+then the time to generate the GMFs is indeed reduced from 1280s to only 100s, however the time spent to generate the ruptures increases by 100 times, so the total time needed is 1000 * 100 + 100 = 100100 seconds!
+Be careful with sampling in the event based case.
+It is effective only if your computation is strongly dominated by the GMF computation time, i.e. if you have a lot of sites.

-In both cases the engine is so smart that even if source model path is sampled several times, the model is parsed and sent to the workers *only once*.
-In particular if there is a single source model and `number_of_logic_tree_samples = 4000`, we generate effectively 1 source model realization and not 4,000 equivalent source model realizations.
+Finally, let me point out that even if source model path is sampled several times, the model is parsed and sent to the workers *only once*.
+In particular if there is a single source model and `number_of_logic_tree_samples = 4000`, we generate effectively 1 source model realization and not 4,000 equivalent source model realizations, as we did in past (actually in the engine version 1.3).
 Then engine keeps track of how many times a model has been sampled (say `N`) and in the event based case it produce ruptures (*with different seeds*) by calling the appropriate hazardlib function `N` times.
 This is done